TEXAS RODENT IDENTIFICATION & PREVENTION

 While they play an essential role in ecosystems as seed dispersers and prey for predators, deer mice are also vectors of diseases such as hantavirus and Lyme disease.
 Their presence in homes or outbuildings poses a health risk, making proper pest management crucial in areas they inhabit.

-4. Field Mice In Texas
+4. Field Mice in Texas

 Field mice (Mus musculus) are small rodents in the family Muridae and are one of the most widespread and adaptable mammal species globally.
 Native to Asia, they have spread worldwide, often living in close association with humans.
 House mice are typically 5–7 inches long, including their tail, and weigh 0.5–1 ounce.
 They have smooth gray or brown fur with a lighter underside, large ears, and a pointed snout.